jaketae/jaketae.github.io/_posts/2019-11-07-studying-deep-learning.md

 The first book to be added to my curriculum is *[The Hundred Page Machine Learning Book]*, written by Andriy Burkov.
 As the title suggests, this book provides a highly condensed guide on the clockwork of machine learning.
 Whether the contents of this book will be a significant challenge given my current level of knowledge is yet unclear, yet it will surely show me an overall glimpse of what studying machine learning will entail for me.

-There are other books and online resources that I would like to study, but introducing this comprehensive list, alongside a justification behind each selection of materials, will be tabled for separate post.
-Come back in a few days for a hot, freshly-baked book review of the best seller.
+There are other books and online resources that I would like to study, but introducing a comprehensive list of such resources, alongside a justification behind each selection, will be tabled for separate post.
+Come back in a few days for a hot, freshly-baked book review of one of the best sellers on the art of machine learning!